Thomashighbaugh/Personal-Site/src/data/blog/git.md

 ---
 banner: /blog/git/octocat.png
-banner_alt: "The octocat in education apparel"
+banner_alt: The octocat in education apparel
 title: Get the Git
+description: >-
-description: A quick, down and dirty introduction to the Git version control system and its usage within thecontext of Github
+  A quick, down and dirty introduction to the Git version control system and its usage within thecontext of Github
-date: 2019-09-05
+date: '2019-09-05'
 ---
 # Get the Git

 Whether you're a Linux enthusiast safeguarding your precious dotfiles or simply seeking an efficient way to back up your data, you'll find Git to be a versatile and developer-friendly solution.
 This tutorial will guide you through the process of using Git to secure your configurations efficiently.